 So, you want to visit Bozeman this winter, and we know why.
 Between countless outdoor recreation opportunities and tons of places to eat, shop and stay, it’s an easy choice for your vacation in the West.
 But with the presence of the COVID-19 pandemic, there are some things you should consider before traveling here to make your trip safe and stress-free.
 Fortunately, it is still possible to visit Bozeman and enjoy all that this mountain town has to offer while complying with our local health and safety recommendations.
 Here are things to keep in mind as you plan your trip to Bozeman in winter 2021.

 Bozeman-Yellowstone International Airport is the busiest airport in Montana—with good reason.
 Whether you’re a thrill seeker, an outdoor enthusiast or simply love the pace of a mountain town full of culture, Bozeman will not disappoint.
 Lucky for you, access is easier than you might think.
-Seven major airlines service Bozeman, and 16 of the flights are nonstop to major cities.
+Eight major airlines service Bozeman, and lots of the flights are nonstop to major cities.
 While not all of them fly daily, the flight schedules make it easy to plan your trip accordingly.
 Below is a quick outline of the year-round and seasonal non-stop flights to help you get started.

 Bozeman's architecture is described as "A fine mix of art deco, Italiante and Mission Revival—lorded over by a healthy dose of kitsch," by the Downtown Bozeman Historic Walking Tour.
 Which, if you have a little time to spare, is a beautiful way to get acquainted with the town.
 In the past few years, the hotel scene has taken on a new life, and the result is accommodations that are as comfortable as they are cool.